Tested on openSUSE

 The preferred way to run software on MicroOS is continerized.
 To do so, either select the MicroOS version with podman during installation, or install podman afterwards (transactional-update pkg install podman)

-Log in as root (su -) and run the container installation:
+Log in as root (su -) and create the directories /root/etc-pihole and /root/etc-dnsmasq.
+They are needed for mapping /etc/pihole and /etc/dnsmasq.d.

 (Select docker.io when asked to install the pihole container)